Predicting the outputs of finite deep neural networks trained with noisy gradients: Conclusion

 \section{Conclusion}

 In this work we presented a correspondence between finite-width DNNs trained using Langevin dynamics (i.e. using small learning rates, weight-decay and noisy gradients) and inference on a stochastic-process (the NNSP), which approaches the NNGP as $N \to \infty$.
 We derived finite width corrections, that improve upon the accuracy of the NNGP approximation for predicting the DNN outputs on unseen test points, as well as the expected fluctuations around these.

 In the limit of a large number of training points $n \to \infty$, explicit expressions for the DNNs' outputs were given, involving no costly matrix inversions.
 In this regime, the FWC can be written in terms of the discrepancy of GP predictions, so that when GP has a small test error the FWC will be small, and vice versa.
-In the small $n$ regime, the FWC is small but grows with $n$, which implies that at large $N$, FWCs are only important at intermediate values of $n$.
-For no-pooling CNNs, we build on an observation made by \cite{Novak2018} that finite CNNs outperform their corresponding NNGPs, and show that this is because the leading FWCs reflect the weight-sharing property of CNNs which is ignored at the level of the NNGP.
+In the small $n$ regime, the FWC is small but grows with $n$.
+Our formalism relates to the observation that finite CNNs (with no pooling layers) outperform their corresponding NNGPs on image classification tasks \cite{Novak2018}.
+The weight-sharing property of finite CNNs is absent at the level of the NNGP but is reflected already in our leading FWCs.
+This constitutes one real-world example where the FWC is well suited to the structure of the data distribution, and thus improves performance relative to the corresponding GP.